paul-reiners/smartcab/doc/report.md

 * next_waypoint

+Adding this state allows the smart cab to make progress towards the goal.
 My agent seemed a bit more purposeful at this point.
 It did reach the goal several times (with `enforce_deadline` still set to `False`) as I watched it.

 At this point, I decided to start recording the exact results.
 I now had the following settings: